hermanhermitage/videocoreiv-qpu/qpu-tutorial/qpuasm.md

 A rudimentary assembler (very alpha at this stage, will improve with use).
 It needs Node.js to run (will target web page later).

-NOTE: Rotator and Pack/Unpack are not yet supported.
+NOTE: Rotator and Pack/Unpack has now been added but is preliminary.

 #### Usage:
 ```